 Alcohol is part of many people's lives and may have a place in cultural and family traditions.
 It can sometimes be hard to know when you begin to drink too much.

-If you think you might have a drinking or drug problem, take a short quiz to evaluate your
+If you think you might have a drinking or drug problem, take a short quiz to evaluate your symptoms:

 - Interactive Tool: Do You Have a Drinking Problem?